Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 Acclimate Gradually:

 Plan a gradual ascent to higher altitudes before reaching Cusco.
-This can include visiting other Andes, jungles, or Peruvian coastline locations.
+This can include visiting other parts of the Andes, jungles, or the Peruvian coast.

 Altitude Medication:

 If you have any pre-existing health conditions, consult a doctor in your country before booking the Machu Picchu 4 Day Hike.
-They can advise you on preventing altitude sickness in the Peruvian Andes, etc.
+They can advise you on preventing altitude sickness in the Peruvian Andes, among other things.

 Sun Protection: